steemian/publicGood/TEASER.md

 The rules are simple:
 * give your answer to the contest as a comment.
 You may submit several answers.
 You can post code, alink to a [Gist](gist.github.com) or simply an English explanation
 * upvote to add rewards to the pool (of course you don't *have to* but it wouldn't be fair)
-* after one week I will make your answers compete with one another
+* after one week I will make your answers compete with one another, write a report
 * ... and redistribute prizes

 ### Do I need to be a programmer

-Yes.
-No. It's easier if you can post an answer that is written in Python.
-But I guess tere will be people around to help you translate an idea to Python.
+No. Lots of people around are, and they will surely help you translate an idea to Python.
 I will gladly do my share

 The most important thing in playing a game is not writing the bot, it's being clever!

-I chose Python.
-It's a good language: quick, compact and [easy to learn](python quick tutorial).
-Not one I'm very familiar with, but I'm learning.

-**Plus**: this is a great way to learn programming.
-It's easy and it's a great asset for you!
+Also, this is a great way to learn programming, isn't it?
+It's not that hard and a little knowledge a great asset for every steemian

+### Why Python

+You may want to learn programming?
+I want to learn Python.
+And it's a good language for starters: quick, compact and [easy to learn](python quick tutorial)

 ### So where's the contest?

 Tomorrow!

-I will post the first contest tomorrow around noon CEST, with .
+I will post the first contest tomorrow around noon CEST, with [**AiContest**](https://steemit.com/created/aicontest) tag.
 Stay tuned!